hermanTenuki/goinpy/README.md

 Most of these examples are represented in the [examples folder](https://github.com/hermanTenuki/goinpy/tree/main/examples).

-If that's not enough for you, you can examine code in [tests folder](https://github.com/hermanTenuki/goinpy/tree/main/tests).
+If that's not enough for you, you can examine code in [tests.py](https://github.com/hermanTenuki/goinpy/blob/dev/tests.py).

 ### Basic "Hello World!" example